CoolerMasterTechnology/Pi-Tool/README.md

 The daemon that collects metrics and listens for button presses is located under `daemon/`.
 Metrics or button actions can be added there in a straightforward way, but make sure to also adjust the Redux reducer in the frontend and add e.g. types and formatters for axis labels in the React application.

 For development, just run the daemon with `cargo run` and spin up a development server for the frontend with `yarn run start`.
 If you happen to use NixOS, there's also a `shell.nix` file which contains all the development dependencies.
 To build a package for testing, you can use `yarn run build` and `yarn run dist`.
+Furthermore, development happens on the `develop` branch on GitHub.

 More information about the `daemon` can be found in the file `daemon/README.md`.